brownby/HazeL/README.md

 <img width="400" src="img/encoder.jpg" alt="Rotary encoder">

 These encoders are used as the knobs and buttons to interact with HazeL.
 They are mounted on a custom PCB.

+# Serial Commands

+**New with HazeL 3.0!**

+HazeL will now respond to two serial commands:

+`ls` - HazeL will respond with a list of all files on the SD card, followed by an [`EOT` character](https://en.wikipedia.org/wiki/End-of-Transmission_character)

+`dl <filename1> <filename2> ...` - HazeL will send the contents of each `filename` send to it, one-by-one.
+Each file will end with an [`ETX` character](https://en.wikipedia.org/wiki/End-of-Text_character), and once all the files are sent HazeL will send an `EOT` character.

+These serial commands are what enables the [HazeL Data Downloader](https://hazeldownload.com/) to operate.

 # The Meaning of "HazeL"